On the ice, a question: Where are the Black figure skaters?

 Fairbanks later opened doors that were closed to her for generations, including one of her mentees, Debi Thomas.
 In the 1988 Calgary Games, Thomas became the first Black American to medal at the Winter Olympics.
 But few others have come close to appearing in Olympic competition after her.

-“How did somebody like Debi Thomas have the success that she had, break down the barriers that she did, but yet didn’t that lead to further influx of BIPOC skaters following in her footsteps?” wonders Ramsey Baker, the executive director of U.S. Figure Skating.
+“How did somebody like Debi Thomas have the success that she had, break down the barriers that she did, but yet didn’t that lead to further influx of BIPOC (Black, Indigenous and people of color) skaters following in her footsteps?” wonders Ramsey Baker, the executive director of U.S. Figure Skating.

 It’s a question the governing body had wrestled with for years, in addition to the socioeconomic barriers associated with elite competition.
 Then, diversity in figure skating became an even bigger focus following the 2020 murder of George Floyd by American police, amplifying the Black Lives Matter movement’s calls for racial justice and equity.